-In June, the POWs managed to smuggle a newspaper into the camp and read that Okinawa had fallen to the advancing American forces.
-Wickord remained a prisoner at Rokuroshi until he was liberated on September 7, 1945, and the next day they boarded a train to Yokohama.
+Wickord remained a prisoner at Rokuroshi until American soldiers in trucks arrived at the camp, on September 8, and took the POWs to Osaka.
+From there, they boarded a train to Yokohama.
+During the trip, they passed through Hiroshima and saw what the atomic bomb had done to the city.
 There, the former POWs were greeted by an American band playing the song, “California, Here I Come.”
 Many of the POWs became overwhelmed by their emotions.
 They were taken down to the docks where a meal of hotcakes, jam, butter, and coffee was waiting for them.
 The men were returned to the Philippine Islands.

 A telegram was sent to his wife which stated:

 “Mrs. Marie Wickord: The secretary of war has asked me to inform you that your husband, Lt.
 Col. Theodore F. Wickord was returned to military control Sept.
 5 and is being returned to the United States within the near future.
 He will be given the opportunity to communicate with you upon his arrival if he has not already done so.